-M v D (2018): Kate appeared in the High Court to represent a father in a dispute between the parents regarding whether the child should receive medical treatment.
+M v D (2018): Appeared in the High Court to represent a father in a dispute between the parents regarding whether the child should receive medical treatment.

-M v T (2018): Kate appeared on behalf of a father seeking parental responsibility for and contact with his child.
-Within these proceedings, Kate successfully argued that a specific issue order should be made to change the child’s surname.
+M v T (2018): Appeared on behalf of a father seeking parental responsibility for and contact with his child.
+Kate obtained the orders sought.
+Within these proceedings, Kate also successfully argued that a specific issue order should be made to change to the child’s surname.

 Kate regularly appears for claimants and defendants in Fast Track trials.